Ritika-Agrawal811/learn-golang/lesson-01/basics.md

 ## :sparkles: Printing to Console

 #### a) `Print()` function
-prints strings, passed as arguments, _without a newline_
+prints strings passed as arguments _without a newline_

 ```go
 fmt.Print("Hello")